thanpolas/toddmotto.github.io/_posts/2013-06-25-is-it-time-to-drop-jquery-essentials-to-learning-javascript-from-a-jquery-background.md

 // Grab some data-* attribute
 document.querySelectorAll('[data-toggle]');
 {% endhighlight %}

+You can also create a smart wrapper function for this, to save typing out _document.querySelectorAll('')_ each time:

+{% highlight javascript %}
+var _ = function ( elem ) {
+	return document.querySelectorAll( elem );
+}
+// Usage
+var myClass = _('.myClass');
+{% endhighlight %}

+You could use a _$_ symbol instead of an underscore, totes up to you.
+It's not ideal to begin a function expression with an underscore, but for demonstration purposes I have.

 IE8 supports querySelector CSS2 selectors, I'm not sure why you'd want to perform DOM operations with CSS3 selectors entirely as CSS3 is used for progressive enhancement, whereas functionality can be broken whereas styling isn't nearly as important.
 If you're doing it right, you're using efficient class names and minimal selectors.